1. Students will be admitted at the beginning of a new academic session, i.e March after qualifying the selection test for admission.

 1. Must appear in both Unit Test and Term Exam

-2. Has to score more than 40 marks in all subjects and.
+2. Has to score more than 40 marks in all subjects and pass in English.

-3. Should pass in Public Speaking and SUPW (High School) & Ethics
+3. Should pass in Public Speaking, SUPW & Ethics

 3. Irregular attendance, bad conduct, disobedience or cheating during exams justify dismissal.

-5. Demerit slips are issued to students who despite warning fail to show any improvement.
-Demerit slips are to be duly signed by the parent/guardian & returned to the Principal.
-Issue of demerit slips shall entail suspension for 1 day/2 days & 15 days in case of 3rd demerit slip.
+5. Warning slips are issued to students who despite warning fail to show any improvement.
+Warning slips are to be duly signed by the parent/guardian & returned to the Principal.

-6. A student having received a maximum of 3 demerit slips will be liable to being expelled from the school.
+6. A student having received a maximum of 3 Warning slips will be liable to being suspended from the school.

 7. Every student is expected to attend school in neat and clean prescribed school uniform.